Advertisment

 Talking about the non-vegetarian dish, Himalayan Trout or Trout Fish is a cultural element on the verge of disappearance.
 It is low in calories but high in protein.
 Although it is available for consumption now, the alarm for its conservation is already on that requires attention and redressal.

-Himalayan foods Disappearing Himalayan foods
+Disappearing Himalayan foods Himalayan foods